 Dapagliflozin (By mouth)

 Treats type 2 diabetes.
-Also used to lower risk of hospitalization for heart failure in patients with type 2 diabetes and heart or blood vessel) disease.
+Used to lower risk of hospitalization for heart failure in patients with type 2 diabetes and cardiovascular (heart or blood vessel) disease.
 Also used to lower risk of cardiovascular death and hospitalization in patients with heart failure when the heart is weak and cannot pump enough blood.

 FarxigaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to dapagliflozin, or if you have severe kidney disease (including patients receiving dialysis).

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 This medicine is usually taken in the morning.